zimnickico/navigation-and-themes/README.md

 ## Quick Start

-You can get started by cloning this repository and running 'npm install' in the directory, then ''npm run dev'' to run it on localhost.
-If you want to use the component outside of the provided page.tsx you can do  so by importing 'Navigation' from components
+You can get started by cloning this repository and running `npm install` in the directory, then `npm run dev` to run it on localhost.
+If you want to use the component outside of the provided page.tsx you can do  so by importing `Navigation` from `components/navigation`.